 Investing in newly created companies implies uncertainty about future profitability and even the capital itself.
 Thanks to tax incentives or this type of investment we can mitigate this uncertainty.

-For the purposes of Personal Income Tax (IRPF) in Spain, it is a complex regime where part of the taxation will be determined by the Autonomous Community where the taxable person resides.
-Thus, different Autonomous Communities have introduced deductions to encourage investment in new or recently created entities (start-up).
+There is a complex regime for Personal Income Tax (Impuesto sobre la Renta de las Personas Físicas in Spanish) in Spain, where part of the taxation will be determined by the Autonomous Community where the taxpayer is resident.
+As a result, various Autonomous Communities have introduced deductions to encourage investment in new or recently created entities (startup).

-If some type of regional deduction is made for the same concept, the state deduction base should be reduced, i.e., the state and regional deduction cannot be applied on the same amount.
+If there is any regional deduction for the same concept, the state deduction basis should be reduced, i.e., a state and autonomous deduction cannot be applied to the same amount.

-Likewise, there is a personal income tax exemption on the capital gains generated in the transfer of shares in these entities provided that the amount obtained is reinvested in shareholdings of other start-up.
-For partial reinvestments, the exemption will be partial.
+Likewise, there is an exemption from personal income tax on the capital gains on the transfer of shares in these entities, provided that the amount obtained is reinvested in shares of other startups.
+In case of partial reinvestment, the exemption will remain partial.

-If you wish, you can check the full law at the following link:
+For further information, you can consult the current regulations at the following link: